 All of our registration is done online using our Class Schedule.
 You can see a list of all of the courses we offer there.
 We show only classes with OPEN seats.
 You need to select a class with an OPEN seat in order to register.
 You might have to scroll a page or two forward to find one.

 We offer many different class formats to meet your needs See our Class Schedule.
-Our typical course is Friday / Saturday / Sunday, however, in peak season we also offer a Friday / Friday format, a Saturday / Saturday format, a Sunday / Sunday format and others.
+Our typical course is Friday / Saturday / Sunday, however, in peak season we also offer weekday and other formats.

 We cannot fit you in if the class is full!
 We have a limit of 12 students per class and normally only run 2 classes per weekend and our classes fill up fast.
 In peak season (Spring), we may be full 6 weeks in advance.
 As it is our busiest time and supply is limited, it is important for you to register NOW if you want to secure a spot.